 Full disclosure, it seems this dessert has had a bit of a makeover in recent years.
-I grew up when the craze for all things condensed milk related were in full swing in New Zealand and Australia, and Millionaire’s Shortbread was know by the much less fancy name of Caramel Slice, beloved of school fairs and fêtes and to be found in the sweets cabinet of even the most humble bakery.
+I grew up when the craze for all things condensed-milk was in full swing in New Zealand and Australia, and Millionaire’s Shortbread was known by the much less fancy name of Caramel Slice, beloved of school fairs and fêtes and to be found in the sweets cabinet of even the most humble bakery.
 Nobody is quite clear on the origin of the recipe but most of the evidence seems to point to women’s magazines of the day like The Australian Women’s Weekly.

-Part of the recipes facelift for the 21st century is the inclusion of sea salt to the caramel to satisfy our craving for salty-sweet goodness, though, in a sign of everything old being new again, this would always have been made with salted butter when I was a kid as we didn’t have any other kind!
-Either way it is definitely a treat for special occasions rather than every day eating, but perfect for a romantic evening in with a glass or two of red wine.
+Part of the facelift I’ve given this recipe for the 21st century is the inclusion of sea salt to the caramel to satisfy our craving for salty-sweet goodness, though, in a sign of everything old being new again, this would always have been made with salted butter when I was a kid as we didn’t have any other kind!
+Either way, it is definitely a treat for special occasions rather than every day eating, but perfect for a romantic evening in with a glass or two of red wine.

 for the base:

 - 100 g unsalted butter, cubed (see note)

 - ¼ tsp sea salt